 The financial highlights tables are intended to help you understand each Fund's financial performance for the period of the Fund's or share class's operations.
 Certain information reflects financial results for a single Fund share.
-The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment if all dividends and distributions).
-This information for the Funds for the year or period ended October 31, 2021, October 31, 2020, October 31, 2019, October 31, 2018 and October 31, 2017 has been derived from the financial statements audited by Grant Thornton, LLP, whose report, along with the Funds' financial statements and related notes, are included in the Funds' October 31, 2021 annual report, which is available upon request and incorporated by reference in the SAI.
+The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The information for the year ended October 31, 2022 has been derived from financial statements audited by Cohen & Company Ltd., whose report, along with the Funds' financial statements and related notes, are included in the Fund' October 31, 2022 annual report, which is available upon request and is incorporated by reference in the SAI.
+The information for the years ended October 31, 2021, October 31, 2020, October 31, 2019, and the year or period ended October 31, 2018 has been derived from financial statements audited by the Funds' prior auditor, Grant Thornton LLP, whose report, along with the Fund's financial statements, is included in the Fund's October 31, 2021 annual report, which is available upon request and is incorporate by reference in the SAI